-Now, we are looking into 2022 based on the companies' own expectations (midrange).
-In our view, the risk of downgraded expectations across the sector is somewhat higher than the possibilities of upgraded expectations taking the results of 01 into perspective as well as the market uncertainty from the geopolitical situation in Europe.
+Now, we are looking into 2022 based on the companies' own expectations (midpoint).
+In our view, the risk of downgraded expectations across the sector is somewhat higher than the possibilities of upgraded expectations taking the results of 01 into perspective as well as the market uncertainty from the geopolitical situation in Europe which may decrease growth investments.

-Overall, the median growth-adjusted valuation is 0.14x compared to 0.20x in the US sector using EV/Sales numbers from Clouded Judgement (Jamin Ball).
+Overall, the median growth-adjusted valuation is 0.14x compared to 0.20x in the US sector using EV/Sales numbers from Clouded Judgement (Jamin Ball)2.